 Yep, the place rocks.
 The only minor thing was a single surly server.
 Apparently, she always looks like she hates the world, so it’s not personal.
 She had such a miserable scowl on her face and lacked any semblance of courtesy we all just had to laugh.
 I suggest you do the same.
 It’s a great place and she really can be great entertainment – we still got our food in a timely manner, just served with an upside down smile.

-Yep – you can get good sushi in Piedmont.
+Yep – you can get good sushi in Alba.
 Who knew?
-My preference is in order of the list.
-But, both places are great.

 Song Pick!
 I Think I’m Turning Japanese, The Vapors